ShivangiMaurya/CountDown__Timer/README.md

 # Countdown Timer 🚀

-This is a simple countdown timer built with HTML, CSS, and JavaScript.
+This is a countdown timer built with HTML, CSS, and JavaScript.
 The timer allows users to select a future date and time, then countdown to it.
 It also features a beautiful gradient effect applied to the text and various advanced CSS styles for a modern and engaging user interface.

 ## Features